LEARN MORE ABOUT FETISH CARVINGS

 Animal fetishes are some of the Zuni's most imaginative arts.
 Each is based on an artist's perception of the animal in the stone, according to beliefs of the origins of the Zuni people.

-For the Zuni (A:shiwi), this inter-relationship created a hierarchy of being.
+In this Zuni (A:shiwi) inter-relationship a hierarchy of being is established.
 Humans are both the smartest and the most distant from the Creator and, therefore, the most vulnerable to danger.
 Animals, are the most natural and, therefore, closest to the Creator, with immediate access to the power of the Creator.

 As might be expected in a culture with a history that is primarily oral, there are variations on the Zuni creation story.
 Common to most appears to be the belief that the Creator placed the Zuni on a land that was swampy and dangerous, filled with animals that were more adept at survival than humans and threatening to the Zuni.
 Zuni cosmology believes the two sons of the Creator made the land dry and habitable and, through the casting down of lightning bolts, turned many of the animals to stone.